cloudfoundry/community/toc/rfc/README.md

 ## Process

 1. Create a new branch on this repo and copy `rfc-000-template.md` to `rfc-000-my-proposal.md` and edit.
-The numbering used should be the next sequential number.
+The numbering used should be the next sequential number that is available when you create your PR.
 1. If your RFC is only relevant for a single Working Group, please place it in a directory for the working group within toc/rfc.
-   1. If your RFC is only relevant for a sigle Working Group, and the Working Group hosts RFCs elsewhere, please create a directory within toc/rfc and place a link to where the RFCs can be found to aid in discoverability and follow the already agreed process.
+   1. If your RFC is only relevant for a sigle Working Group, and the Working Group hosts RFCs elsewhere and this step has not already been completed, please create a directory within toc/rfc and place a link to where the RFCs can be found to aid in discoverability and follow the already agreed process.
 1. Include any images etc in a separate directory named `rfc-000` (using the number of your RFC) and link to them.
 1. Make a Pull Request (PR) for your branch.
 1. Rename your file and directory with the number of the PR and push as a new commits.